wgmyers/mal/impls/ruby-wgm/NOTES.md

 Next problem: my implementation of swap takes one or more arguments, but we want zero or more arguments.
 Ok, let's fix that.

+Trickier than expected - swap needs to be able to take either a MalFunction or a built in, which have different calling semantics, but, anyway, fixed.

+Now passing all non-optional / deferrable tests.
+Time to implement that.

 ## Step 5 (2021-05-04)

 Ok, we've made EVAL always loop.